hackus/polymorph-fabric-java/README.md

 2) Coordinate with the project first, then make suggestions, and if accepted - an issue will be opened.
 3) A suggestion should be aligned with the overall vision and goals for the project.
 Feature suggestions must be broadly beneficial - not just beneficial to you.
 4) Once an issue is opened - agreement has to be reached about who submits a commit for that issue.
 If you have not reached agreement that you will be providing that commit - a commit from you will get rejected.
 5) A commit (PR) can only address one issue.
 Do not mix multiple issues into the same commit.
 You will be asked to split them.
+6) Do NOT change the formatting of any files.
+Do NOT use your IDE's default formatting.
+Follow the formatting conventions of the project.

 So far, there is no way to contribute financially.
 Maybe sometime in the future that will be possible.